 Water conservation measures are being introduced as a matter of course and water meters allow us to measure water consumption and set targets for reduction.

-Guests are also made aware that the swimming pool is ozone treated, enabling less chlorine to be used which is safer for guests’ eyes and better for children.
+Guests are also made aware that the swimming pool is UV treated, enabling less chlorine to be used which is safer for guests’ eyes and better for children.

 We use green electricity, the cleanest energy source utilising the natural energy flows of the earth - wind, solar, hydro, wave and tidal power.